coreos/coreos-assembler/gangplank/README.md

 - creates a `build.tar` containing the `JobSpec`, `build.steps`
 - calls `oc start-build bc/cosa-priv --from-archive=build.tar --follow=true`

 In this world, the Secrets would exist outside of Jenkins and would be stored in the OpenShift environment and referenced in the `buildConfig` itself.
-Then `entrypoint`, which will support the OpenShift `buildConfig` spec will:
+Gangplank supports the OpenShift BuildAPI and the Kubernetes APIS.
 - unpack `build.tar`
 - find the `jobspec` and the `build.steps`
 - execute the steps